hayden-bell/HTS-QC/README.md

 # High Throughput Screening Quality Control
 The robustness of high-throughput screening (HTS) data is paramount to the identification of high-quality small-molecule candidates for further, more comprehensive investigation.
-Quality control (QC) is a critical aspect of screening which permits the identification of systematic errors and random artifacts, directly influencing the quality of putative hits.
+Quality control (QC) is a critical aspect of screening which permits the identification of systematic errors and random artefacts, directly influencing the quality of putative hits.

 This script is designed to analyse an absorbance-based screening dataset and output several quality metrics and visualisations which can be used to identify the robustness of the screen and any potential issues.